-1996 32¢ Flag Over Porch
+1996 Flag Over Porch

-Issue Date: May 21, 1996
+First Day of Issue: May 21, 1996

-City: Washington, DC
+First Day City: Washington, DC

-Printed By: Bureau of Engraving and Printing
+Printed by: Bureau of Engraving and Printing

-Featuring a Victorian-style house behind a waving American flag, this 32-cent stamp was produced as both a self-adhesive and a normally gummed version.
+History the stamp represents: Featuring a Victorian-style house behind a waving American flag, this 32-cent stamp was produced as both a self-adhesive and a normally gummed version.
 The original plans for releasing both versions of the stamps on May 19, 1995, were changed due to the huge demand from the public for the easy-to-use self-adhesives.
 As a result, the self-adhesive version was released a month earlier than scheduled, on April 18, 1995.

 The Flag Over Porch stamp also marked the first time a self-adhesive stamp was issued with simulated perforation die cuts, so that it appeared to be perforated.